integreat-io/map-transform/README.md

 as it is common practice to let the first be a `get` that acts like a `set` in reverse.

+With only one pipeline, `alt` will behave a bit differently.
+A single pipeline will be run if the state has an `undefined` value, but skipped otherwise.
+This is different from the multi-pipeline behavor, where the first is always run and the rest is only run if the previous returns `undefined`.

 You may also define an alt operation as an object:

 ```javascript